Emetophobia Treatment: CBT & Exposure Therapy

 A psychologist, doctor, or psychiatrist can diagnose emetophobia.
 They will ask you questions about your fears, how long you've had them, and how much they affect your daily life.

 You can start getting help without a diagnosis.
-Many therapists treat this fear and have the training and experience to support you.
+Many therapists address this fear and receive training to support you.

 How common is emetophobia?